Nidaav/Enduraw_dashboard/README.md

 1. **Git** (for cloning the repository)
 2. **Node.js** (version 16 or newer is recommended) and **npm** (Node Package Manager).

-You can check your Node.js and npm versions by running:
+You can check your Node.js and npm versions by running these lines in a terminal :

 **Bash**